Teea12/LITA_Class_Project-documentation/README.md

    1. For Data Cleaning
    2. For Analysis and
    3. For Data Visualization.

+ The following conditional functions were used in Microsoft Excel

+IF
+Ifs
+Switch
+And
+Or

+Pivot Table was used to create a report in Microsoft Excel.

+Also the following Excel functions were also used

+LookUp

+Vlookup

+Average

+Averageif

+Min

+Max

+Sum

+Count

+Sumif

+Left

+Mid

+Large

+Right

+Left

+Concatenate

+Upper

+Proper

+Normal

 - SQL - Structured Query Language for querying of Data.